 Medium Term Planning has been written for mixed age classes – Year 1 and Year 2, Year 3 and Year 4 and Year 5 and Year 6.
 Mental/oral starters and main objectives have been identified for each term.
 Careful planning of the mathematical objectives means particular core content is repeated.
 This planned overlearning and planned revisiting during mental/oral starters and the main sessions ensures pupils have the best chance in developing proficiency.

-A great importance has been placed on the expectation that pupils, early on, develop understanding of number and their automatic recall of number facts – this gives them the ability to progress through the curriculum at an increasing rate.
+A great importance has been placed on the expectation that pupils, early on, develop understanding of number and their automatic recall (this encourages using mental strategies and reduces the need to count on fingers) of number facts – this gives them the ability to progress through the curriculum at an increasing rate.
 This teaching and learning of core knowledge is supported by (but not an over reliance on) the use of Cuisenaire Rods.

-In each phase, morning work is planned to allow more time on basic arithmetic.
-As well as this timetabling to embed facts, these basic facts and methods from KS1 are planned to continue into lower KS2.
-This sequencing of the core content continuing into lower KS2 at the beginning of Autumn Term allows pupils to link new learning to content they have previously required from the previous Key stage.
+In lower KS2, facts and methods from KS1 are planned to continue as mental/oral starters.
+This sequencing of the core content continuing into lower KS2 at the beginning of Autumn Term allows pupils to link new learning to content they have required from the previous Key stage.
 The repetition of key knowledge and methods means pupils will learn the content thoroughly and are less likely to need to ‘relearn’ it.

 Upper KS2 maths teaching also involves mental/oral starters to rehearse core facts, methods and strategies building on from previous years, as well as learning different types of problem solving skills.
 The Medium Term Plans offer a balanced approach.
 Pupils have the opportunity to become fluent with relevant facts and methods before being expected to learn how to complete different types of problems: e.g. explaining, justifying, proving etc.

-Weekly lessons include timed testing to help pupils to learn quick recall of addition and multiplication/division maths facts (99 Club-see website).
-The high expectation that pupils maintain or improve their 99 club score* is included in the Pupil of the Week criteria.
-(See Behaviour Policy) Along with weekly timed tests, low stake testing (half termly- Number Progress Tests) ensures pupils are making progress and helps pupils remember and be prepared for more formal assessment.
+Daily sessions include practising counting and quick recall of times tables.
+One session includes timed testing to help pupils apply counting and quick recall of multiplication/division maths facts (KS1 Westcliffe Rock Stars and KS1/KS2 TT Rock Stars-see website).
+The high expectation that pupils practise at least 3 times a week (paper copies) or for 15 minutes on TT Rock Stars is included in the Pupil of the Week criteria (See Behaviour Policy).
+This daily practice, weekly timed tests and assessment of learning within lessons, ensures pupils are making progress and helps pupils remember and be prepared for more formal assessment.

 Formal testing occurs at the end of each term.
 NFER tests are used at Westcliffe, as well as evidence from work in pupils’ books to inform the teachers’ termly assessments.